San Francisco Discourses

 Brigs went in for the kill.
 “The common man!
 You have an undergraduate degree from a private elite university initially funded by robber baron-in-chief, John D. Rockefeller!
 You’re enrolled to get a PhD in some esoteric subject at another.
 You read Karl Marx, Leon Trotsky, and Antonio Gramsci for fun!
 You barely know how to drive, and you’re a flaming atheist.
 You room with an African American and an agnostic Jew!
 You are as much the common man as I am the Grand Cyclops of the Ku Klux fuckin’ Klan!”

 With that, Brigs and Coop nearly collapsed in fits of laughter.
 JD, nonplussed, recognized instantly that he had made a tragic error, one that would follow him for a lifetime.
 But that did not stop him.
 He continued ranting about capitalist dystopia for another five minutes, and only stopped when we were accosted by a naked homeless man in front of Safeway warning of the coming apocalypse.
-At that point he realized that our continuing laughter was making it difficult for him to get across the finer points of his well-honed discourse.
+At that point JD realized that our continuing laughter was making it difficult for him to get across the finer points of his well-honed discourse.

 When we crossed California in the parking lot and the laughter had subsided, Brigs stopped dead in his tracks looking perplexed.